Catastrophic coverage is insurance for floods, earthquakes, hurricanes, and other high-cost natural disasters.

 These events may not happen very often, but they cause considerable damage when they do.
 As a result, standard home insurance policies may exclude coverage for these catastrophes:

 That coverage gap may be bad news if you live near:

 Your geography can increase your risk of facing a catastrophe.
 And that means you could find yourself without coverage at the moment you need it most.

 But you don’t have to move or risk losing your home when disaster strikes.
 Many insurance providers offer catastrophe insurance, either as standalone policies or endorsements you can add to your home insurance.
 You can even buy catastrophe coverage for the peril you are most likely to face in your area.

 For instance, floods are a bigger problem than most homeowners realize.
 The Federal Emergency Management Agency estimates that just an inch of water can cause $25,000 in damage to a home.
-The increasing likelihood of floods and cost of flood loss makes flood insurance a smart move for most homeowners.
+The increasing likelihood of floods and the cost of flood loss make flood insurance a smart move for most homeowners.

 Even if you think your home is in the clear, your mortgage lender may not.
 It may require catastrophe insurance to protect its investment.